MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 bool didAppCrash = await Crashes.HasCrashedInLastSessionAsync();
 ```

 This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occurred.
-Some developers chose to show additional UI to apologize to their users, or want way to get in touch after a crash has occurred.
+Some developers choose to show additional UI to apologize to their users, or want a way to get in touch after a crash has occurred.

 > [!NOTE]
 > This method must only be used after `Crashes` has been started, it will always return `false` before start.